-Ablation refers to treatments that destroy liver tumors without removing them.
-These techniques are often used in patients with no more than a few small tumors but for whom surgery is not a good option (often because of poor health or reduced liver function).
+Ablation is treatment that destroys liver tumors without removing them.
+These techniques are used in patients with a few small tumors and when surgery is not a good option (often because of poor health or reduced liver function).
 They are less likely to cure the cancer than surgery, but they can still be very helpful for some people.
 These treatments are also sometimes used in patients waiting for a liver transplant.

 Ablation is best used for tumors no larger than about 3 cm across (a little over an inch).
 For slightly larger tumors (3 to 5 cm across), it may be used along with embolization (see next section).
 Because ablation often destroys some of the normal tissue around the tumor, it might not be a good choice for treating tumors near major blood vessels, the diaphragm, or major bile ducts.